Equivalences of promise compactness principles: Finite choice from the absence of cyclic polymorphisms

 \begin{remark} One can notice that in Theorem~\ref{cor:finite} it is enough to assume that $(\fa,\fb)$ does not have a cyclic polymorphism of any prime arity.
 However, this does not make any difference because in any minion the existence of a cyclic operation also implies the existence of a cyclic operation of prime arity. \end{remark}

-Note that in the case when $\fa=\fb$ Corollary~\ref{cor:finite} is uninteresting since in this case it follows from Theorem~\ref{minor_equiv} that the assumption of Corollary~\ref{cor:finite} can only hold if $\fa$ is omniexpressive, and in this case we already know that $K_{\fa}$ implies $\ufl$.
+Note that in the case when $\fa=\fb$ Corollary~\ref{cor:finite} is uninteresting since in this case it follows from Theorem~\ref{minor_equiv} that the assumption of Theorem~\ref{cor:finite} can only hold if $\fa$ is omniexpressive, and in this case we already know by Corollary~\ref{construct_reduce2} that $K_{\fa}$ implies $\ufl$.
 However, in the promise setting we have several interesting examples for templates without cyclic polymorphisms.

 \begin{example} \begin{itemize} \item By item~\ref{it:ksiggers} of Theorem~\ref{graph_promise} we know that if $3\leq k\leq c$ then $(K_k,K_c)$ does not have a Siggers polymorphism, and thus by Proposition~\ref{cycl} it also does not have a cyclic polymorphism. \item By item~\ref{it:ksiggers} of Theorem~\ref{graph_promise} we know that if $2\leq k\leq c$ then $(H_k,H_c)$ does not have an Ol\v{s}\'{a}k polymorphism, and thus by Proposition~\ref{cycl} it also does not have a cyclic polymorphism. \end{itemize} \end{example}